-The proposed provisions are tested throughout the negotiation process through consultation with key stakeholders and engagement with third parties.
-The Deed of Settlement was ratified by the Hineuru claimant community before the deed was signed.
+The proposed provisions are tested throughout the negotiations process through consultation with key stakeholders and engagement with third parties.
+The deed of settlement provisions were ratified by Rangitāne before the deed of settlement was signed on 6 August 2016.

 Part Four: Significant Legislative Features